Worshipful Company of Entrepreneurs: Formation and early history

 Dan Doherty (a liveryman of the Needlemakers’ Company), had already founded and was running a successful informal group for Entrepreneurs called “Entrepreneurs – City of London Network”.
-The membership of this group included a number of liverymen of the city’s Livery Companies, and from amongst them and others, the Founding Committee of the proposed Guild was drawn.
-With assistance from the Chamberlain’s Court and from Adèle Thorpe (a Past Master of the Worshipful Company of Chartered Secretaries and Administrators and Clerk of many years’ standing), a proposal document was drawn up and delivered to the Court of Aldermen.
-It was accompanied by numerous letters of support from amongst the City Livery Companies, academic institutions and businesses.
-Approval was given for the formation of the new Guild on 8 July 2014.
+The membership of this group included a number of liverymen of the city’s livery companies, and from amongst them and others, the founding committee of the proposed guild was drawn.
+With assistance from the Chamberlain’s Court and from Adèle Thorpe, a Past Master of the Worshipful Company of Chartered Secretaries and Administrators and clerk of many years’ standing, a proposal document was drawn up and delivered to the Court of Aldermen.
+It was accompanied by numerous letters of support from amongst the City livery companies, academic institutions and businesses.
+Approval was given for the formation of the new guild on 8 July 2014.

-Formal working party meetings were held in August and September 2014 to approve the rules and suggested governance of the Guild, and, on 8 September 2014, the Guild’s first Court Meeting was held at the Old Bailey.
+Formal working party meetings were held in August and September 2014 to approve the rules and suggested governance of the guild, and, on 8 September 2014, the guild’s first Court Meeting was held at the Old Bailey.

-On 24 November 2014 the Guild had its official launch at Ironmongers’ Hall (Worshipful Company of Ironmongers).
-The event was attended by the then Lord Mayor, the Sheriffs, Masters and Clerks representing over half of the city’s (then) 110 Livery Companies, as well as numerous guests.
+On 24 November 2014, the guild had its official launch at Ironmongers’ Hall (Worshipful Company of Ironmongers).
+The event was attended by the then Lord Mayor, the Sheriffs, Masters and Clerks representing over half of the city’s (then) 110 livery companies, as well as numerous guests.

-The company has a wide range of Outreach & Educational projects in which Freeman (members of the company, whether men or women) undertake mentoring for students of business and entrepreneurship as well as fledgling businesses and entrepreneurial activities.
+The company has a wide range of Outreach & Educational projects in which freemen (members of the company, whether men or women) undertake mentoring for students of business and entrepreneurship as well as fledgling businesses and entrepreneurial activities.
 The Company of Entrepreneurs Trust is a charitable foundation set up in 2016, but operating independently.
 Its primary objective is to raise and distribute money to support education and charity relating to entrepreneurship.